V&A Dundee exhibition campaign.

 We created and delivered the campaign for the new museum's second exhibition.

 As the V&A Dundee’s second major exhibition after opening, Videogames: Design/Play/Disrupt provides an opportunity for the museum to engage new audiences and attract repeat visits - cementing the museum’s pivotal role in Scotland as a place to explore the designed world and find inspiration.

+The exhibition is a celebration of the increasingly important role of design in gaming, and how it has contributed to both individual gaming experiences and the industry as a whole.
 We developed a campaign concept that reflects the innovative and evolving design field of videogames, enticing both devotees and ‘atypical’ gaming exhibition visitors.